Technologicat/mcpyrate/quasiquotes.md

 The result is an *expression* AST, replacing the invocation of `a[]`.
-Note that if `a[]` appears in a statement position (inside a block mode `q`), it actually appears inside Python's invisible `ast.Expr` "expression statement" node.
-If you want to inject a tree to the raw statement position, use the block mode of `a`.
+Note that if `a[]` appears in a statement position (inside a block mode `q`), it actually appears in the AST inside Python's invisible `ast.Expr` "expression statement" node.
+If you want to inject a tree to the raw statement position without a surrounding `ast.Expr`, use the block mode of `a`.

 The `a[]` operator will type-check at run time, at the use site of the surrounding `q`, that the value of `expr` is an *expression* AST node